What is the Firm Dashboard, and why was it built?

 Activities recorded by Co-Counsel users are included in all the metrics on the Firm Dashboard when filtered by "All Users".

 Their contribution toward the firm's available working hours calculation is the same as for any other user, and defaults to a setting of 260 working days per year.
+This cannot be adjusted.

 Co-Counsel users cannot be individually filtered for however.